 Sealing time and temperature range is guided largely by the type of seal film and cardboard manufacturers recommendation.
 There is an optimum range that the film and cardboard will seal at, consequently heat sealer machines have a digital temperature control which can be adjusted to suit the film and packaging being sealed.
 With regards the seal time, this is generally in seconds which may be estimated by the operator on smaller hand sealers, or in the case of semi-automatic and fully linear automatic sealers, timings are incorporated into their design.

 A good temperature distribution of the pack is achieved by using a relatively large, thick metal plate, which is highly conductive, while the heat is maintained at a very stable temperature.
 Modern digital temperature controllers have sophisticated algorithms, known as PID, that vary the supplied heat from the heater element to ensure thermal stability.
 It is important that the heater sealing plate is presented level to the film or pack.
+Now you know how heat sealing machines work.

 General factors determining the strength of a seal are affected by the properties of the adhesive and amount used per square metre applied to a film.
 In the case of cardboard packaging, modern cardboard films are laminated to a cardboard outer pack.
 This requires a relatively low temperature to provide a strong seal.